SBI International Transfer: Fees, Rates & Limits 2026

 SBI SWIFT code

-You can also look up your specific branch SWIFT code, on your internet banking, or the SBI desktop site.
+You can also look up your specific branch SWIFT code in your internet banking or on the SBI desktop site.

-SBI offers an Instant Transfer service from its foreign offices in 15 countries, including Australia, Canada, Singapore, and the UK.
-This facility allows real-time rupee remittances to your SBI account in India or to accounts in other banks via NEFT/RTGS.
+SBI offers an Instant Transfer service from selected foreign offices in 15 countries, including Australia, Canada, Singapore and the UK.
+This can be one of the quickest options for sending rupee remittances into India.

-For remittances from the Middle East, SBI has partnered with various exchange houses and banks in countries such as Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the UAE.
-Through services like SBI Rupee Flash and SBI Express Rupee, funds can be transferred to your SBI account in India.
-SBI Rupee Flash typically credits funds within 10 minutes, while SBI Express Rupee does so within 2 hours.
+For remittances from the Middle East, SBI works with partner exchange houses and banks in countries such as Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE.
+SBI Rupee Flash provides instant credit, while SBI Express Rupee typically credits within 30 minutes.

 Remitly